sec-consult/aggrokatz/README.md

  2. how `pypykatz` performs the credential extraction without reading the whole file

 ### pypykatz integration to CobaltStrike
 CobaltStrike (agent) is written in Java, pypykatz is written in python.
 This is a problem.
 Lucky for us an unknown entity has created [`pycobalt`](https://github.com/dcsync/pycobalt) which provides a neat interface between the two worlds complete with usefule APIs which can be invoked directly from python.
-Despite `pycobalt` is a marvellous piece of engineering, there are some problems/drawbacks with it that we need to point out:
+Despite `pycobalt` being a marvellous piece of engineering, there are some problems/drawbacks with it that we need to point out:
  1. About trusting the `pycobalt` project:
   - We have tried to reach out to the author but we got no reply.
-  - We cannot guarantee that the `pycobalt` project will be mainted in the future.
+  - We cannot guarantee that the `pycobalt` project will be maintained in the future.
   - We do not control any aspect of `pycobalt`'s development.
  2. About technical issues observed:
   - Generally there are some encoding issues between `pycobalt` and `CobaltSrike`.
 This results in some API calls which would return bytes that can't be used because some bytes get mangled by the encoder.
 By checking the code we conclude that most encoding/decoding issues are because `pycobalt` uses STDOUT/STDIN to communicate with the Java process